 “One, be pleasant.
 I know sometimes you get upset, you’re angry, or you just assume that the other person is there to serve you.
 But that’s not how human interactions really work.
 So if you’re pleasant, you’re kind, and you treat the other person with respect, it’s human nature for them to want to serve you better,” Toister says.

 “In many cases, as customers, we don’t do a particularly good store job of telling our story.
 We make it unnecessarily difficult for service providers to serve us.
 And so if we can focus on being really, really clear in our communication, making it easier for them to serve us, then I think we’ll probably get better and faster service,” Toister says.

 “Support is a two-way street, to give great support, I also need detailed information, the more I know, the better I can help.
 I’ll always try my best but there is only so much I can do with ‘Help!
 It’s not working.’,” says Vince Crighton, the support team lead at TextExpander.

-Toister’s first two points may seem obvious, but his third point may surprise you: give up some control.
+Toister’s first two points may seem obvious, but his third point may surprise you: